CezMac/canBusBitBand/README.md

-This project is a software implementation of a CAN bus.
-An STM32F072 microcontroller is used.
-An external clock (HSE) must be used.
-The project uses an 8 MHz crystal.
-Additionally, the -O1 optimization must be enabled.
+This project is a software implementation of a CAN bus using an STM32F072 microcontroller.
+An external high-speed clock (HSE) running at 8 MHz is required.
+Additionally, compiler optimization level -O1 must be enabled.

-WARNING!
-This is only a sample CAN bus "bit banding" project.
-This project should not be used in real-world applications!
+WARNING: This is only a sample CAN bus project demonstrating bit-banding techniques.
+It is not intended for use in real-world applications!